AIAScience/mflux-ai-tutorials/model-serving/content.md

 In this tutorial we will deploy a machine learning model as a REST API using two approaches:

 * Using Flask
-* Using MLFlow's build in functionality.
+* Using MLFlow's build-in functionality.

 In both approaches we will deploy it using  a [Docker](https://www.docker.com/) container.